 Tamil is the official language of the state.
 It is a derivative of Brahmi script, and the letters represent sounds, much like the Mandarin language.
 Not only most of the people in Tamil Nadu speak Tamil, but it is also spoken by many in Sri Lanka, Mauritius, Singapore, and Malaysia.

-A great amount of relevance is given to a person?s religion when it comes to personal identity.
-Although four-fifth of the population of the state are Hindus, rest of them are divided in Islam, Christianity, and Jainism.
+A great amount of relevance is given to a person's religion when it comes to personal identity.
+Although four-fifths of the population of the state are Hindus, rest of them are divided in Islam, Christianity, and Jainism.
 Their rituals include deity worship and animisms like tree worship, animal worship and stars and planets worship.
-Many Hindus are followers of different religious institutions called ?Matha? which are the centres of Monastic studies.
+Many Hindus are followers of different religious institutions called 'Matha' which are the centres of Monastic studies.

 Men can be seen wearing a Lungi with a shirt and Angavastra.
 Lungi is a rectangular cotton cloth tied across the waist, and Angavastra is a cloth draped around the shoulders.
 It can be worn over or without a shirt.
 Some people may also wear dhoti which is a long form of Lungi, the bottom of which is mostly stuck at the waist.
 Men also wear Vibhuti on their forehead.

 Tamil Nadu women mainly wear Saree which is a five to six yards rectangular cloth made of cotton, silk or any other fabric.
 The prints, design and style depend on the fabric and community rituals.
 Kanchipuram Saree is often worn at the time of festivals.
 Young girls wear half-saree which includes a blouse, long skirt and a dupatta from the waist to the shoulders.
 Nowadays, salwar kameez and even western wear are preferred.